 Day trip to the alluring villages – No trip to Kefalonia would be completed without visiting the delightful Fiskardo village, it’s beautiful because it still maintains its original Venetian charm and around the harbour, you can find cute restaurants, shops and cafes.
 I highly recommend you spend the afternoon here.

 Just a few km away from Fiskardo is another quaint town of Assos, here you can visit the 16th-century Venetian castle or relax and sip on some Frappes!

 Beaches of Kefalonia – You can’t leave Kefalonia without visiting its dramatic beaches and some of the most desirable beaches here are Antisamos which is very close to Sami, followed by Myrtos beach which is roughly around 30km away from Argostoli, and my favourite Foki Fiskardo which is a gorgeous pebble beach.

-Island hopping – If you come to Kefalonia then island hopping is something you should consider, the famous day trip is to Ithaca and it takes around 2 and half hours, here you can tour the around the port of Pisatos, the town of Vathi or just relax at the many beaches.
-The next popular destination for a day trip is Zante, you will get to see the Blue Caves here, see the famed Shipwreck beach and indulge in a delicious lunch.
+Island hopping – If you come to Kefalonia then island hopping is something you should consider, the famous day trip is to Ithaca and it takes around 2 and half hours, here you can tour the around the port of Pisaetos, the town of Vathi or just relax at the many beaches.
+The next popular destination for a day trip is Zakynthos, you will get to see the Blue Caves here, see the famed Shipwreck beach and indulge in a delicious lunch.
 Lastly, you can also visit the different beaches around and many tour companies are offering this.